BHObserver/Awesome-Books/README.md

 # 📖 BH-Observer Portfolio <a name="about-project"></a>

-**Portfolio** is a website that is used to showcase the projects and abilities.
+**Awesome Books** is a single page website to make a list of books and has the functionality to add and remove books from the list.

 ## 🛠 Built With <a name="built-with"></a>